Skip to main content

 The second advantage, and closely related, is that it saves resources overall as you won’t be spending as much time on sourcing and it decreases the reliance on other costs such as recruitment agencies, job boards, and LinkedIn.

 Another advantage is the ability to refine your recruitment process.
-Recruiting software analytics can provide valuable insights to further optimize your strategies.
+Recruiting analytics software can provide valuable insights to further optimize your strategies.

 Gaurav Bhardwaj, Recruitment Leader @ Innovaccer, believes “Candidate databases are great sources for rich analytics and reports.
 You can tweak your recruiting process accordingly.
 For example, you can identify sources that lead to the highest-quality candidates and double down on them while cutting down on the rest.”